-Turnover comprises the invoice value of goods and services supplied by the company, exclusive of trade discounts and value added tax.
+Turnover comprises the invoice value of services supplied by the company, exclusive of trade discounts and value added tax.

-Tangible fixed assets and depreciation
+Tangible assets and depreciation

-Tangible fixed assets are stated at cost or at valuation, less accumulated depreciation.
-The charge to depreciation is calculated to write off the original cost or valuation of tangible fixed assets, less their estimated residual value, over their expected useful lives as follows:
+Tangible assets are stated at cost or at valuation, less accumulated depreciation.
+The charge to depreciation is calculated to write off the original cost or valuation of tangible assets, less their estimated residual value, over their expected useful lives as follows:

-Land and Buildings Fixtures, fittings and equipment Sports Campus 2% Straight line10%- 20% Straight line
+Land and Buildings - 2% Straight line

+Fixtures, fittings and equipment - 10%- 20% Straight line

-10% Straight line
+Sports Campus - 10% Straight line